-The International Opportunities Fair is an opportunity to gather information, ask basic questions, and identify resources available.
+The Study/Work Abroad Fair is an opportunity to gather information, ask basic questions, and identify resources available.
 This is a great time to compare services of various providers and find out more about upcoming information sessions.This is your one-stop shop for all things international!
 Representatives will be available from organizations offering opportunities including, but not limited to study, work, and volunteering abroad.
 (Open to RIT students only).

 To make the most of the fair here are a few tips to keep in mind:

 - Attend a Study Abroad 101 meeting prior to the fair to get an overview of study abroad at RIT.

 - Learn the basics of program options, cultural immersion and application process.

 - Do some research to understand different kinds of study abroad program types before the fair.
 Visit https://www.rit.edu/academicaffairs/global/types-programs

 - Look at the attached list of organizations attending and do some basic research on their programs.

 - Talk with your academic advisor about how an international experience would best fit into your degree program.

 - Think about your priorities for choosing a program (ex.
 Language of instruction, length of program, cultural immersion, cost).

 AT THE FAIR: